baymedr: An R Package and Web Application for the Calculation of Bayes Factors for Superiority, Equivalence, and Non-Inferiority Designs: Using baymedr

-Using this information, we can calculate the Bayes factor as follows:
+Using this information, we can use the baymedr R package to calculate the Bayes factor as follows:

-Note that we decided to use the default Cauchy prior scale of $r=1/ \sqrt{2}$ for this reanalysis.
+Note that we decided to use a Cauchy prior scale of $r=1/ \sqrt{2}$ for this reanalysis.
 Since our Cauchy prior scale of choice represents the default value in baymedr, it would not have been necessary to provide this argument; however, for purposes of illustration, we mentioned it explicitly in the function call.
-The output provides a user-friendly summary of the analysis: